schr0841/cnn_group_project/README.md

 From the Kaggle notebook (2) we have some code to work with for pre-trained models.
+We evaluate each model on test loss, test accuracy, validation loss and validation accuracy.
+Below are two tables, each populated using a different type of loss function: